Partition Actions in Florida

 How Does Miami's Real Estate Market Impact Partition Actions?

-What is a Partition Action?
+What Is a Partition Action?

-When is a Partition Action Necessary?
+When Is a Partition Action Necessary?

 What Costs Are Involved in a Partition Action?